hborders/sqlbriter/README.md

 System.out.println("Queries: " + queries.get()); // Prints 4
 ```

-In the previous example we re-used the `BriteDatabase` object "db" for inserts.
+In the previous example we re-used the `DimDatabase` object "db" for inserts.
 All insert, update,
 or delete operations must go through this object in order to correctly notify subscribers.

 Unsubscribe from the returned `Subscription` to stop getting updates.